keep-starknet-strange/starkstr/README.md

 Our first exploration focuses on enabling relays to strip signatures from events and provide STARK proofs that those signatures were valid.
 This approach offers several benefits:

-- **Enhanced Privacy**: Signatures are not revealed, providing deniability
-- **Reduced Bandwidth**: Events can be transmitted without signatures
+- **Reduced Bandwidth**: Events can be transmitted and archived without signatures
-- **Batch Verification**: Multiple signatures can be verified in a single proof
+- **Batch Verification**: Authenticity of multiple events can be verified with a single proof
-- **Trust Minimization**: Clients can verify the proof instead of trusting the relay
+- **Trust Minimization**: Clients can verify one proof instead of trusting the relay or validating a lot of signatures

 This work is related to [NIP PR #1682](https://github.com/nostr-protocol/nips/pull/1682), which proposes a standard for delegated signature verification.